What is a meaningful representation of protein sequences?: Discussion

-\textbf{Data preprocessing} is frowned upon in contemporary `end-to-end` representation learning, but it remains an important part of model design.
+\textbf{Data preprocessing} and feature engineering is frowned upon in contemporary `end-to-end' representation learning, but it remains an important part of model design.
 In particular, preprocessing using the vast selection of existing tools from computational biology is a valuable way to encode existing biological knowledge into the representation.
 We saw a significant improvement in the representation capabilities of unsupervised models when trained on aligned protein sequences, as this injects prior knowledge about comparable sequence positions in a set of sequences.
-While recent work is increasingly working towards techniques for learning such signals directly from data \cite{bepler2019learning}, these approaches have yet to reach a mature state.
-This example suggests that if we move too fast towards `end-to-end' learning, we may run the risk of throwing the baby out with the bathwater, by discarding years of experience endowed in existing tools.
+While recent work is increasingly working towards techniques for learning such signals directly from data \cite{shin2021protein,rao2020transformer,vig2020bertology}, it remains unclear if the advantages provided by multiple alignments can be fully encapsulated by these methods.
+Other preprocessing techniques, such as the reweighing of sequences, are currently also dependent on having aligned sequences.
+These examples suggests that if we move too fast towards `end-to-end' learning, we risk throwing the baby out with the bathwater, by discarding years of experience endowed in existing tools.

 \textbf{Relevant objective functions} are paramount to any learning task.
-Although representation learning is typically conducted using a reconstruction loss, we demonstrate that optimal representations according to this objective are generally sub-optimal for any specific task at hand (Fig. \ref{fig:latent_size}).
-This suggests that it is difficult to optimize our representation models without knowing the downstream task.
-In addition, multiple different reconstruction objectives have recently come out of the natural language processing field (e.g.\ next-character prediction and various masked input strategies), and it remains unclear how the resulting representations depend on these choices.
+Although representation learning is typically conducted using a reconstruction loss, we demonstrate that optimal representations according to this objective are generally sub-optimal for any specific transfer-learned task.
 This suggests that hyper-parameters of representations should be chosen based on downstream task-specific performance, rather than reconstruction performance on a hold-out set.
-This is, however, a delicate process, as optimizing the actual \emph{parameters} of the representation model on the downstream task is associated with a high risk of overfitting.
-We anticipate that principled techniques for combining reconstruction objectives on the large unsupervised data sets with task specific objectives in a semi-supervised learning setting could provide substantial benefits in this area \cite{Lu2020.09.04.283929, Min2019}.
+This is, however, a delicate process, as optimizing the \emph{parameters} of the representation model on the downstream task is associated with a high risk of overfitting.
+We anticipate that principled techniques for combining reconstruction objectives on the large unsupervised data sets with task specific objectives in a semi-supervised learning setting will provide substantial benefits in this area \cite{Min2019}.